Updated Sept. 1, 2022, at 9:50 a.m. CT

-“It’s amazing how just by holding yourself accountable will help you save,” Elskamp says.
+“It’s amazing how just by holding yourself accountable will help you save,” Elskamp said.

 Pay yourself first

-While your emergency fund should ideally be at least three to six moths’ worth of expenses, the most important thing is to start saving, even if it’s a small amount.
+Your emergency fund should ideally be at least three to six months’ worth of expenses.
+But the most important thing is to start saving.
+Even if it’s a small amount.

 Lean on your credit union